 Difference Between Contributory Negligence and Assumption of the Risk

 What is the difference between contributory negligence and assumption of the risk?
-Assumption of the risk and contributory negligence are certainly closely related and typically overlapping defenses to premises liability cases in Maryland.
+Assumption of the risk and contributory negligence are closely related and typically overlapping defenses to premises liability cases in Maryland.
 The defense of assumption of risk means the plaintiff consented to absolve the defendant of any obligation of conduct toward and she takes her chances as to the risk.
-Contributory negligence means a mistake the victim made that contributed to the cause a particular accident.
+Contributory negligence means a mistake the victim made that contributed to the cause of a particular accident.
 So contributory negligence is a goof, if you will, assumption of risk means you took on the danger.
 Can it be both?
 Sure.

 Why the Best Cases Have Much Higher Value Than the Average

-There are many premises cases where there is no real issue of assumption of the risk or contributory negligence.
-If your case falls into this category, you are in a much different position.
+There are many premises cases where there is no actual issue of assumption of the risk or contributory negligence.
+If your case falls into this category, you are in a different position.
 So many premises liability cases in Maryland have these issues — particularly slip and fall cases where the defendant did not create the hazard.
-So if you have a “clean” case, your value is dramatically higher and you are probably better served looking at verdicts based on the injury that you suffered as opposed to the type of case.
+So if you have a “clean” case, your value is dramatically higher and you are probably better served looking at verdicts based on the injury that you suffered as opposed to the case.